italiangrid/voms/documentation/sysadmin-guide/3.0.0/index.md

 In case your server will host more VOs, you should adapt the memory configuration for the container accordingly.
 This can be done by setting the `VOMS_JAVA_OPTS` variable in the `/etc/sysconfig/voms-admin` file.
 We recommend to allocate roughly 50m of heap space and 75m of permanent space per VO.
-For example, for 15 VOs, the memory should be configued as follows:
+For example, for 15 VOs, the memory should be configured as follows:

 ```bash
 VOMS_JAVA_OPTS="-Xms375m -Xmx750m -XX:MaxPermSize=1125m"